Umuzi-org/ba-syllabus/content/syllabus-outline/index.md

 ---
-title: Financial Lit Syllabus Outline
+title: Business analysis
 eleventyNavigation:
-  title: "Financial Lit Syllabus"
+  title: "BA Syllabus Outline"
 content_type: course
 ---

-- {% contentLink collections "content/common-financial-goals/buying-a-house" %}
+- {% contentLink collections "content/speadsheet-mastery/part-1" %}
-- {% contentLink collections "content/common-financial-goals/buying-a-car" %}
+- {% contentLink collections "content/speadsheet-mastery/part-2" %}

 One thing to note: Most online learning solutions resemble clever textbooks.
-What Tilde allows is something more like a knowld\edge graph.
+What Tilde allows is something more like a knowledge graph.

 Nodes on the graph represent content top read or projects to do.
 The edges of the graph show prerequisites.